What is Hypercholesterolemia?

 Homozygous FH: Both parents passed the gene to you

 In FH there is a malfunction in the gene that codes for the LDL-receptor.
 This receptor sits on the surface of cells.
 It can be thought of as an arm that reaches out and grabs cholesterol in the blood.
-From then it is eventually removed from the body.
 If defective, the LDL-receptor cannot remove cholesterol from the blood.
 This results in high or very high blood cholesterol levels, and higher risk for cardiovascular events such as heart attacks.3

 Diagnosing FH at a young age is very important.
-Treatment is much more effective when started early before cholesterol has begun to collect very much on blood vessel walls.
-FH is often suspected in people who have high blood cholesterol levels and have developed cardiovascular disease early in life.
-Relatives of an FH-identified patient should have a lipid profile assessment to see if the problem runs in the family.3
+Treatment is much more effective when started early before cholesterol has begun to collect very much on blood vessel walls.3

 Cholesterol in our Body and Food